 He leaps from the bars of his cage to the concrete floor.
 He slaps his hands on the floor and spins around.
 I leap from the limb of blame to the pool of complicity.

-On the way to the zoo his neck becomes inexplicably locked, turned hard to the right.
+On the way to the zoo my little brother’s neck becomes inexplicably locked, turned hard to the right.

 Chris asks me to buy a Bonnie Raitt t-shirt for him at the concert.
 He doesn’t care what it looks like, only that it must be white.
 He is looking for something to wear when playing squash and the club has an all-white rule for squash attire.
 There are white shirts at the merch table but the black ones are so much nicer.
 I buy a black t-shirt for Chris.

 As a thank-you gift Juliana gives me a batakari, the traditional top from northern Ghana.
 I struggle to fit my head through the opening, feeling awkward.
 Apparently there is a program encouraging Ghanaian men to wear batakaris on the first Friday of every month.
 This is the first Friday of November.
 Adomako takes my picture as I sweat profusely.

 The Shangri-la is torn down and replaced with a modern hotel and shopping mall funded through Chinese investment.

 There are generally no addresses in Ghana.
 Or where addresses exist, they are largely meaningless to people.
 Even street names are inconsistent and irrelevant.
 Locations are identified by their neighbourhood and nearby landmarks, as in “Kokomlemle behind the Training College.”
 Emilia tells me that when she orders Uber she has to go through a long description including the colours of houses where the driver needs to turn.